Types of Bluestone Patios

 A question that often comes up when discussing bluestone patios are the different varieties of bluestone pavers.
 To the untrained eye they may all look the same, but, there are actually a number of differences that effect the cost, appearance, and installation methods.

 Natural Cleft Bluestone:

 Natural cleft bluestone describes bluestone that has been split into layers during the quarrying process.
 Bluestone is a sedimentary stone, meaning that is comes from sediment that has been fused together over time from the enormous weight and pressure from above.
 Natural cleft bluestone is formed closer to the surface of the earth than other bluestone.
-Without as much pressure on the stone, lines of de-lamination or horizontal cracks form which make it easy to split into layers.
+Without as much pressure on the stone, lines of de-lamination form which make it easy to split into layers.
 These layers are then cut into rectangles to make the bluestone pavers you see today.

 As it is naturally split, the bluestone pavers have some irregularities.
 The surface of the stone will have more bumps and texture, and each stone will have somewhat varyied thickness.
 Natural cleft bluestone also tends to have a range of colors from blue, gray, purple, and rusty orange.